OmarElmanzalawy/huli_pizza_swift/README.md

 # SwiftUI Pizza Ordering App Interface

 ## Project Overview
-This project focuses on building a SwiftUI interface for a pizza restaurant app.
+This project focuses on learning and building a SwiftUI interface for a pizza restaurant app.

 ## Course Information
 **Course Title:** SwiftUI Essential Training